mohammad-azam22/pharmacy-management-system/README.md

 ## Usage
 Once the server is running, you can use the application to manage pharmacy operations.
 The main features include:

-Adding and updating inventory: Add new products and update existing ones.
+- Adding and updating inventory: Add new medicaiton and update existing ones.

-Processing sales: Record sales transactions and generate receipts.

-Managing customers: Add new customers and view their purchase history.
+- Removing medicaitons: Removing expired medicaitons from the inventory.
+- Dispensing Medications: Dispensing medications to the patients based on the prescriptions.
+- Analysis: Analyze the sales by plotting line graphs.
+- User management: adding new users and managing existing users' authorizations.

 ## Contributing
 Contributions are welcome!
 If you would like to contribute to this project, please follow these steps: